simonpo/generator-botscaffold/SetupGuide.md

 ![AppInsights Key](assets/AppInsights-1.png)

-You'll need to generate an **AppInsights API key**, so click the **API Key** tab on the menu and then **+ Create API Key**. and follow the instructions to do that.
+You'll need to generate an **AppInsights API key**, so click the **API Access** tab on the menu and then **+ Create API Key**. and follow the instructions to do that.
 Make sure you copy this key somewhere safe, as it's not stored, and after you close this blade you won't be able to see it again.

 ![AppInsights Key](assets/AppInsights-2.png)